zeerakmo/Level4IndividualProject/timelog.md

 * *0.5 hours*
   *  Had a meeting with advisor on project scope
 * *7 hour*
-  *  Researched the different face detection algorithms avaliable
+  *  Researched the different face detection algorithms available
   *  Installed and played with a MTCNN algorithm
   *  Installed a python library built ontop of DLIB
   *  Started taking notes for literature review